How to Get Started in Comics

 13) Hire your production crew.
 Editor, penciler, inker, colorist, letterer, cover artist, etc.

-Alternatively, or if the money you’ve saved since step 1 just isn’t there, focus on the next step, your pitch package.
+Alternatively, or if the money you’ve saved since step 1 just isn’t there, focus on the next step, pitching your book to a publisher.

-15) Visit publisher websites and check their submission guidelines.
-Follow their guidelines.
+Visit publisher websites and follow their guidelines.
 Create approximately 6-10 pages of completed book, and shop it around.
 If you are picked up by a publisher, you will still need to pay to complete your book, but you will have support and momentum, and a reason to go have drinks with the crew.

-16) If you are not picked up, and still don’t have the money to self-publish, crowdfund.
+If you are not picked up, and still don’t have the money to self-publish on your own, the only option left is crowdfunding.
 Try and raise the money you need to produce your book through Kickstarter or another crowdfunding site.
 If you must be successful in your crowdfund, hire a consultant or at least spend ample time doing research and talking to other comic crowdfunders.
+Don’t go into it blind; the rish of failure is to high.

 * If you fail your crowdfund, implement your plan B from step 11.